Opera on Sydney Harbour, Fleet Steps, Mrs Macquaries Point

 Mrs Macquaries Road, leading into the venue, is likely to experience traffic congestion.
 We highly recommend avoiding this road by catching public transport or parking in surrounding car parks and then catching our free shuttle bus.
 Or, be delivered right to the Point in style by catching a water taxi.

-When walking from the train/bus remember that access to the venue via the Royal Botanic Garden, Sydney is only possible prior to 6pm.
+When walking from the train/bus remember that access to the venue via the Royal Botanic Garden, Sydney is only possible prior to 6:30pm in March and 6pm in April.
 After this time, the Royal Botanic Garden, Sydney is closed from all entrances and not possible to walk through.

 The nearest train stations are: